sjackson0109/PowerTraderAI/README.md

 ## Step 7 — Start the system (inside the Hub)

-When training is done, click:
+When all coins have completed training, click:

 1. **Start All**